xbeat/Machine-Learning/README.md

 Object counting in videos is a crucial task in computer vision that involves automatically identifying and quantifying specific objects or entities within video sequences.
 This process has numerous applications, from traffic monitoring to wildlife population studies.
 In this presentation, we'll explore how to implement object counting using machine learning techniques in Python.

+## Differences in Standard Deviation Calculations Pandas vs NumPy

+Understanding Standard Deviation Differences

+Statistical computations in Python can yield different results depending on the library used.
+The key distinction between NumPy and Pandas lies in their default behavior regarding degrees of freedom (ddof) parameter when calculating standard deviation.

 ## Principal Component Analysis (PCA) in Python

 Introduction to Principal Component Analysis (PCA)